naot97/sign-language-recognition/README.md

 #### Train model

 The model I used to train is a simple CNN.
-You can find the training code is here The CNN contains three components:
+You can find the training code is [here](https://colab.research.google.com/drive/1QTtw_thu_woWTSz7U2ECXsDtZwBbbV6_?usp=sharing).
+The CNN contains three components:
 * Convolutional layers, which apply a specified number of convolution filters to the image.
 For each subregion, the layer performs a set of mathematical operations to produce a single value in the output feature map.
 Convolutional layers then typically apply a ReLU activation function to the output to introduce nonlinearities into the model.
 * Pooling layers, which downsample the image data extracted by the convolutional layers to reduce the dimensionality of the feature map in order to decrease processing time.
 * Dense (fully connected) layers, which perform classification on the features extracted by the convolutional layers and downsampled by the pooling layers.
 In a dense layer, every node in the layer is connected to every node in the preceding layer.